dalang/FS_Cli/README.md

 FS_Cli
 ======

 This is an terminal working with FreeSWITCH's event socket connection.
-An optional fs_cli on Android Press menu to set event socket
+An optional fs_cli on Android<br/>
+Press menu to set event socket

 Version 1.0